 “Part of using the potty is knowing how your body feels when you have to go.
 I know I have to go to the bathroom when my tummy feels tight and heavy.
 I have to squeeze my tummy from the inside to keep the pee or poop from coming out until I get to the toilet.
 Do you ever feel your pee or poop coming?
 It helps to put a hand on your tummy to check.
 How does it feel in there?
 Once I sit down on the potty, I can stop holding my tummy tight and let it all go.
 Ahhhh.
 This helps my pee or poop come right out into the toilet!
 When you think you have to go, tell me so I can help you try, too.
 You're doing great so far.
 It’s so cool that you’re learning all this Big Kid stuff.”

-After a while, you may feel like your Bear Cub is stuck at this stage.
-He wants to go to the bathroom, but nothing’s coming out.
-Or, perhaps your Bear Cub gets so involved in playing, she doesn’t notice her Pull-Ups are full.
-Go ahead and nonchalantly help her when she needs to change her Pull-Ups.
-Either way, don’t push too hard, because your Bear Cub may respond by becoming even more indifferent about the process.
-Instead, keep reminding your child what to check for with their Learning Designs® or Cool & Learn® Training Pants.
+After a while, you may feel like your free-spirited toddler is stuck at this stage.
+They want to go to the bathroom, but nothing’s coming out.
+Or, perhaps your laid-back little one gets so involved in playing, they doesn’t notice their Pull-Ups® training pants or Pull-Ups® New Leaf™ training underwear are full.
+Go ahead and nonchalantly help them when they need to change them.
+Either way, don’t push too hard, because your free-spirited child may respond by becoming even more indifferent about the process.
+Instead, keep reminding your kiddo what to check for with their Pull-Ups®.
 Patience and gentle persistence is the best strategy.
-Bear Cubs seem to decide suddenly that they’re ready to follow the program after a long plateau.
+Children with free-spirited personalities seem to decide suddenly that they’re ready to follow the program after a long plateau.
 You’ll get there — together.

-Work with your Bear Cub to post pictures of the Learning Designs® Training Pants around the house at eye level.
+Work with your free-spirited child to post pictures of Pull-Ups® around the house at eye level.
 Tell him, “We are posting these around the house as a reminder to check your Pull-Ups.
 Whenever you see one on the wall, look at your Pull-Ups to see if you’re dry.
 If you are dry, stop and feel what your body is telling you.
 Do you feel like you might have to go?
 If so, you can say, ‘Potty Party!’
 Then, run to the bathroom and I’ll meet you there for some potty fun!”